Updated August 24, 2023

 - Go to the Combo option.

 - You can select the pre-defined graphs to start quickly.
-At the top of the dialog box, you can see the built-in styles.
+You can see the built-in styles at the top of the dialog box.

 - The final chart will be as below.

-- The X-axis shows the months and Y as sales, which is the secondary axis that shows the month and sales price.
+- The X-axis shows the months and Y as sales, and the secondary axis shows the month and sales price.
 This makes a perfect match for the data given in the table.

 - To give more finishing touches, insert the axis titles.
 Click on the ‘+’ symbol.
 You will get the option to add Axis Titles; it will appear on each axis; double click on it and type the title you want.